davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 To set up a virtual machine with GPU in Google Cloud Platform, follow the instructions in the [Google Cloud README](./docs/googlecloud.md) file in this repository.

+### Other resources

+Some of the examples in this book are adapted from the excellent open source implementations that are available through the Keras website (https://keras.io/examples/generative/).
+I highly recommend you check out this resource as new models and examples are constantly being added.